Reviews You Can Rely On

 Credit: Matt Lighthart

-Our vase mode test, performed with a vase-shaped model, didn't fare too much better.
-Vase mode forces models into a single wall thickness and does away with transitions and seams by printing in a continuous spiral.
-It's meant to test extrusion consistency, as slight variations in layer thickness will be immediately noticeable to the touch and show up as density differences when the thin shell is held up to the light.
-As we stated above, the results here weren't amazing, but we didn't find too many pinholes when we filled the vase with water.
+Our vase test didn't fare too much better.
+Printed in a continuous spiral, it's meant to test extrusion consistency, and the vase produced by the M5 showed slight variations in layer thickness that were noticeable to the touch and showed up as density differences when held up to the light.
+Consistency wasn't amazing, but we didn't find too many pinholes when we filled the vase with water.

 Support removal on the M5 is a breeze.